 Have a dog?
 Part of your daily routine is scooping up poop.
 That means you know it pretty well and should notice any changes.
-In fact, you should really make a point of monitoring it on a weekly, or even daily, basis.
-A dog’s poop is basically a window to their health, after all!
+In fact, you should really make a point of monitoring it on a weekly, or even daily basis.
+A dog’s poop is a smelly screenshot of their health.

-Before we delve further into the yucky subject of mucus in dog poop, it might help you to understand what’s actually normal when it comes to your pup’s toilet habits.
+Before we delve further into the stinky subject of mucus in dog poop, it might help you to understand what’s actually normal when it comes to your pup’s toilet habits.

 Normal dog poop: 4 things to watch out for

 Watching your dog do their business might sound a little weird, but it’s important in knowing what’s normal and picking up on any problems.
 Your dog’s poop will generally look the same from day to day.
 Stools are usually the same colour, size and texture.
 And most dog’s have a toilet routine!
 Dogs tend to go at similar times each day, and usually make the same number of stools over a period.

 There’s no such thing as the perfect poop, but it’s important to know what your dog is leaving behind, and when this isn’t normal.
 If you notice something is different and it’s not a one-off, it’s time to head to the vet.

 Here are 4 things to watch out for when it comes to dog poop:

 - Colour: poop comes in many different colours, but these should all be shades of brown.
 Black, red, orange, yellow or pale and pasty stools are a cause for concern.
 Your dog shouldn’t produce all the colours of the rainbow!

 - Smell: poop doesn’t smell like roses, but if it’s suddenly smelling bad enough to make you heave, or a little funkier than normal it could be a sign that something isn’t right.